 Make the changes indicated below on page 244:

+Make following changes

 Step 6.
 The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7a.
 Redriver: The EDA tool convolves impulse responses returned by Rx1’s AMI_Init in step 3 and by Rx2’s AMI_Init in step 6 to obtained the full channel impulse response and uses it to perform statistical simulation.

+Note: The Rx2 executable model file writer for the downstream channels with Redrivers should keep in mind that the impulse response that is presented to the Rx2 AMI_Init function does not include the effects of the upstream equalization.
+Therefore, the Rx AMI_Init function will not be able to perform accurate optimization in the absence of the upstream channel characteristics and/or equalization effects.
+For this reason, the parameters of the Rx AMI_Init function should always default to valid values or have a mechanism to accept user-defined coefficients and allow the user to turn off any automatic optimization routines to ensure successful simulations.

 Step 7b.
 Retimer: The EDA tool uses the impulse responses returned by Rx1’s AMI_Init in step 3 to perform a statistical simulation of channel 1.
 The EDA tool uses the impulse responses returned by Rx2’s AMI_Init in step 6 to perform a statistical simulation of channel 2.

+Add the following as alternative steps to Step 6, Step 7a and Step 7b

 Step 6a.
 Redriver: The simulation platform convolves the impulse response returned with Rx1’s AMI_Init in step 3 by the output of step 5 and presents the results to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.